ecmwf/eccodes-python/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-Please note, that we have hooked a CLA assiatant to this GitHub Repo.
+Please note, that we have hooked a CLA assistant to this GitHub Repo.
 Please accept the contributors license agreement to allow us to keep a legal track of contributions and keep this package open source for the future.

 You can contribute in many ways: